 Either way, you'll want to get a little bit of every ingredient in each bite.
 Really, once you get started assembling this vegan grilled peach caprese, the layered technique is very easy!

 We love a simple balsamic vinaigrette to dress weeknight salads.
-We drizzled a basil-packed vinaigrette over this delicious and refreshing corn, avocado, and arugula salad.

 For this vegan caprese, we wanted to compliment the sweet grilled peaches with a touch of maple syrup in the balsamic vinaigrette.
 Added to the classic olive oil, balsamic vinegar and lemon juice, the maple syrup adds a note of intensity that goes beyond sweetness.